HOW TO (For Current Members)¶

 Excitement due to ignorance.
-Students are always excited when they encounter new research problems.
+New researchers are always excited when they encounter new problems.
 They have not started and have not encounter any obstacles.
 They are ready to change the world by their endless energy and unlimited optimism.

 Improvement and innovation.
 The third stage may last several months to forever.
 Reading more papers usually does not help getting out of the third stage.
 Staying in office or laboratory is often not productive.
 Improvements and innovations usually come from non-routine activities: attend a seminar, do exercise, watch a sci-fi movie, talk to strangers, listen to podcast, take a short vacation, attend a conference … Research has shown that people are more innovative when they break their daily routines.

 How to get out of Stage 2 and Stage 3?
 There is no method that always works.
 Here are several suggestions that can help:

 Talk to experts.
 If you find a paper that is truly inspiring, contact the first author and ask whether you can talk by video call for 10 minutes.
 Of course, you have to read the paper very carefully and understand most of the context.
 Don’t ask trivial questions.
 Instead, ask questions about directions, such as “What direction would you suggest to take?”
 “What mistakes would you suggest to avoid?”
 Use you @purdue.edu email.
 DO NOT USE @gmail.com.
 Studies have shown that strangers are more willing (about three times more) to help students.
 If you use @purdue.edu, you increase your chance of response to about 15%.
 If you use @gmail.com, you have only 5% chance getting responses.

 Talk to non-experts.
 Sometimes it can help if you talk to people that know nothing about your topic.
 These people may ask surprising questions and open new thinking.
 Do not intend to do everything alone.
 Sleeping less and working longer hours usually does not help.